TheoBerlin/SoloGame/README.md

 ## What is this project?
-In this repository is an engine and a game, both being made from scratch using C++ and DirectX, and are far away from being finalized.
-This is a project I started for two purposes;
-to learn and to have something to display to employers.
+In this repository is an engine and a game, both being made from scratch using C++, DirectX and Vulkan.
+Both game and engine are far from being finalized.
+This is a project I started for two purposes; to learn and to have something to display to employers.

 ## Highlights in the code
 Probably the best part of the code is the implementation of the Entity Component System (ECS) architecture.
 This resides in the